multiversx/mx-contracts-rs/contracts/multisig/README.md

 ## Developer's note

-Starting with the release version v0.45.5 of mx-contracts-rs, this contract has beed audited and changed to meet the required standards.
+The release version v0.45.5 of mx-contracts-rs, contains the audited of for the multisig contract.
+It can be found here: https://github.com/multiversx/mx-contracts-rs/releases/tag/v0.45.5

 ## Multisig transaction flow
 On-chain multisig wallets are made possible by the fact that smart contracts can call other smart contracts.
 To execute a multisig transaction the flow would be: